Benjamin-Skinner/benjaminkskinner/personal/src/content/posts/reading-list.md

 8. Meditations (Marcus Aurelius)
 9. Think, Talk, Create (David Brendel and Ryan Stelzer)
 10. The Right It (Alberto Savoia)
+11. all about love (bell hooks)
+12. This Side of Paradise (Scott Fitzgerald)
+13. A Moveable Feast (Ernest Hemingway)

 ## 2022